Understanding Your Financial Aid

 - All borrowers must complete the Informed Borrower Confirmation process each year prior to loan disbursement

 - All borrowers sign a Master Promissory Note, which can be used for your entire collegiate career at Saint Anselm.

 Additional Direct Unsubsidized Loan Eligibility: If a parent is denied the Direct PLUS Loan or you are an independent student, you may borrow additional Direct Unsubsidized Loan according to your eligibility:

 Third, fourth, and fifth years – $5,000

 Direct Parent Loan for Undergraduate Students (PLUS Loan): This is a federally funded, credit-based loan for parents of dependent, undergraduate students.
 Parents with adverse credit may be able to utilize a credit-worthy endorser to obtain approval for a Direct PLUS Loan.
 Parents may borrow up to the cost of attendance minus any other financial aid for which the student is eligible.
 The interest rate for Direct PLUS Loans disbursed on/after July 1, 2021 and before July 1, 2022 is fixed at 6.28%.
+The interest rate for Direct PLUS Loans disbursed on/after July 1, 2022 has not been published by the Department of Education at this time.
 We strongly recommend the PLUS program before considering other loan options.

 Other Loan Options